mattermost/mattermost-developer-documentation/site/content/extend/plugins/security.md

 Plugins are powerful.
 You should only install plugins that you've thoroughly reviewed as they have the potential to compromise the security of your installation.

-Only System Administrators can upload custom plugins and only if [`PluginSettings` > `PluginUploads` in config.json](https://docs.mattermost.com/administration/config-settings.html#enable-plugin-uploads) is set to `true`.
+Only System Administrators can upload custom plugins.
+They can be disabled in the **System Console > Plugins > Configuration** page.

 In Mattermost v4.7 and later, sandboxing adds an additional layer of security for server plugins.

 ## Server Considerations